 We’ve been talking about concepts at a very high level.
 Let’s bring things down to earth with some practical suggestions.

-For the Consumer: As consumers, we can gain by understanding the process described above, via which our emotions are manipulated to cause us to buy products.
+As consumers, we can gain by understanding the process described above, via which our emotions are manipulated to cause us to buy products.
 However, I claim that we shouldn’t let that understanding kill the fun of being a consumer!
-We all deserve the thrill of belonging, the pride of ownership, the joy of having the very best [fill in the blank] in our closet/fridge/garage – so long as we realize we are drinking the Kool-Aid, and so long as we still have the self-control to say “no” when we need to.
+We all deserve the thrill of belonging, the pride of ownership, the joy of having the very best [fill in the blank] in our closet/fridge/garage.
+And this is true so long as we realize we are drinking the Kool-Aid, and so long as we still have the self-control to say “no” when we need to.

-For the Investor: If you are weighing the merits of one company’s stock versus another’s, that company’s brand charisma should be part of your calculation.
-You can even be systematic about it: the annual Customer Loyalty survey by BrandKeys lists the leading brand in each of 72 product categories, from a universe of 635 major brands.
-Warren Buffet advocates investing in companies that are protected by “economic moats,” and brand charisma is one of the factors that can widen and deepen such a moat.
+If you are weighing the merits of one company’s stock versus another’s, that company’s brand charisma should be part of your calculation.
+You can even be systematic about it.
+For example, the annual Customer Loyalty survey by BrandKeys lists the leading brand in each of 72 product categories, from a universe of 635 major brands.
+Moreover, Warren Buffet advocates investing in companies that are protected by “economic moats,” and brand charisma is one of the factors that can widen and deepen such a moat.

 Which products exert brand charisma to you?
-How do you feel about the emotions those products call forth in you?
+How do you feel about the emotions those products bring forth?

 Drawing Credit: “Miss Kool” by GDJ on openclipart.org